Correlator with tensor currents and two masses at two loops

-Therefore, using \refeqs{corrren}{massconsOS}, we obtain the renormalized expressions for the correlators.
-As with the unrenormalized ones, these are provided in machine-readable \texttt{Mathematica} format as ancillary files attached to the arXiv version of this paper:
+Therefore, using \refeqs{corrren}{massconsOS}, we obtain the renormalised expressions for the correlators.
+As with the unrenormalised ones, these are provided in machine-readable \texttt{Mathematica} format as ancillary files attached to the arXiv version of this paper:

 For the reader’s convenience, we also provide the explicit expressions for the imaginary parts of these correlators, which can be extracted from the results above: